matteogoddi/labrob_mujoco_environment/README.md

 ### Laboratory simulation with UNITREE G1

-In order to communicate with the robot and perform a laboratory simulation with the unitree G1 robot it is essential to download the official SDK from the git repo "unitreerobotics".
+In order to communicate with the robot and perform a laboratory simulation with the unitree G1 robot, the official SDK from the git repo "unitreerobotics" was used.
 An alternative is to install ROS2, as shown in the website.
 However, UnitreeSDK is way simpler.
 Nevertheless ROS2 may be installed to check the channels were the robot is publishing.
-Note that UnitreeSDK subscripts and publishes over the same channels (sportmodestate, ecc...).
+Note that UnitreeSDK subscripts and publishes over the same channels (lowstate, etc...).
-Once done we need to establish a physical connection between the machine and the G1, which may be via Ethernet or Wi-fi. //TODO find user and password to connect via Wi-fi.
+Once done we need to establish a physical connection between the machine and the G1, which may be via Ethernet or Wi-fi.
 To clear further doubts the documentation is found in the following site (https://support.unitree.com/home/en/G1_developer/about_G1).
 The user manual can be found in (https://reliablerobotics.ai/wp-content/uploads/2025/03/G1-User-Manual_compressed.pdf.)

+0. Unitree Explorer App:

 1. Install Unitree SDK:
    ```bash